 I would encourage you to start with In Pursuit first.
 Of the two books mentioned, this one is the most gracious, while Orphan Justice is a bit more hard-hitting.
-Both are balanced and honest while advocating for best-practice orphan care in every scenario—whether that be in families, orphan care communities, or, as a last resort, in institutional orphanages.
+I am also a bit undecided on whether or not Orphan Justice is advocating for social Justice.
+I am not a social justice advocate, and that is my only hesitancy with recommmending this book.
+Both books are balanced and honest while advocating for best-practice orphan care in every scenario—whether that be in families, orphan care communities, or, as a last resort, in institutional orphanages.

 I will close with a few portions that I highlighted in my reading of each book.

-(As a final disclaimer, don’t be thrown off by the title of Orphan Justice.
-I was hesitant to read this book because I am not a social justice advocate, and we are not social gospel missionaries.
-This is not, however, a social gospel book.
-It is a book about God’s heart for justice for the fatherless.)
+As a final disclaimer, don’t be thrown off by the title of Orphan Justice.
+I was hesitant to read this book because we are not social gospel missionaries.
+I don’t think this book is presenting a social gospel so much as it is simply a book about God’s heart for justice for the fatherless.)